About Our Program

 The Meyerhoff Scholars Program is open to all high-achieving high school seniors who have an interest in pursuing doctoral study (Ph.D. or the combined M.D./Ph.D.) in the sciences or engineering, and who are interested in the advancement of minorities in the sciences and related fields.
 Historically, application to the Meyerhoff Program was initiated through nomination.

 While it is no longer a requirement to be nominated for our program, it is highly encouraged.
-Nominations are most frequently submitted by high school administrators, guidance counselors, or teachers.
+Nominations are most frequently submitted by high school administrators, guidance counselors, or teachers by filling out this form.
 Students may also be nominated by other adults who are influential in their educational and personal lives, including community leaders, mentors, and family.